 Li-Ion batteries charge quickly, usually 60-120 minutes depending on the voltage.
 Check the manufacturer’s directions prior to use.

-What are the disadvantages of Lithium Ion batteries compared with other rechargeable batteries?
+What are the disadvantages of Lithium-Ion batteries compared with other rechargeable batteries?

 Lithium-ion batteries are more expensive than similar capacity NiMH or NiCd batteries.
 This is because they are much more complex to manufacture.
 Li-ion batteries actually include special circuitry to protect the battery from damage due to overcharging or undercharging.
 They are also more expensive because they are manufactured in much smaller numbers than NiMH or NiCd batteries.
 Li-ion batteries are becoming less expensive and over time we should see their price decrease significantly.

-Lithium-ion batteries also require sophisticated chargers that can carefully monitor the charge process.
+Lithium-ion batteries also require sophisticated chargers that can carefully monitor the charging process.
 And because of their different shapes and sizes, each type of Li-ion battery requires a charger designed to accommodate its particular size and its particular manufacturer.
 This means lithium ion battery chargers are more expensive and more difficult to find than NiMH and NiCd battery chargers.

-Are Lithium Ion batteries available in standard sizes like AA, C or D cell size?
+Are Lithium-Ion batteries available in standard sizes like AA, C or D cell size?